Frequently Asked Questions

 How many images do you deliver in an average engagement session and wedding?

 This is often a difficult question to answer as the quantity of photos my team and I capture is often indicative of many different factors including the magnitude of locations we’ll visit, the lavishness of your details and décor seen throughout your day and how much emphasis you place on documenting these, the amount of activities to capture throughout your timeline and ultimately, the size your wedding including the number of your guests and wedding party.
-As a general rule of thumb, one photographer may capture and deliver 30-60 photos per hour, two photographers may capture and deliver 50-80 photos per hour and three photographers may capture and deliver 70-100 photos per hour.
+As a general rule, one photographer may deliver 45-75 photos per hour and two photographers may deliver 75-125 photos per hour.

 What happens if I lose my Digital Files?